updated on 20 February 2023

 The key to this year is thinking ahead.
-Focus on getting top grades, do your homework on the Bar and get involved in achievement-type activities that will look good on your CV (eg, Duke of Edinburgh awards or captaining a sports team).
+Focus on doing as well as you can in your studies, do your homework on the Bar and get involved in activities that’ll build up your skills and look good on your CV (eg, joining your student law society and getting involved in its activities, debating/mooting, writing for the campus newspaper or joining a sports team).

 Join one of the four Inns of Court, which are non-academic societies that provide activities and support for barristers and student barristers.
-You must join an inn before 31 May of the year in which you intend to commence the BPTC, but it is a case of the earlier, the better in terms of getting involved with the activities or using the facilities (eg, library and common rooms).
+You must join an Inn at least 12 weeks before you start your Bar course, but it’s a case of the earlier, the better in terms of getting involved with the activities or using the facilities (eg, library and common rooms).